Samsung Galaxy S9 Plus Review

 You’re still in danger of smudging the lower camera, but at least the sensor is not annoying low down the phone just like the Xperia XZ2.

 So with a near identical design, Samsung is protruding to an aluminum band with glass front and back.
-The Galaxy S9 plus still offers top-end IP68 waterproofing and gladly hasn’t ditched the earpiece jack.
+The Samsung Galaxy S9 Plus still offers top-end IP68 waterproofing and gladly hasn’t ditched the earpiece jack.

 The glass back looks nice when it’s clean but like most is a little bit of a fingerprint magnet and makes the phone quite slippery.

 We don’t even mind that the device may be a bit thicker at 8.5mm.
-Though the S9 plus has a lot of techs to supply, it’s value noting that it’s still a bit unwieldy, especially for those with smaller hands and weighs in at 189g so isn’t precisely a featherweight.
+Though the Samsung Galaxy S9 Plus has a lot of techs to supply, it’s value noting that it’s still a bit unwieldy, especially for those with smaller hands and weighs in at 189g so isn’t precisely a featherweight.